Lower Yard Opens

 The Lower Yard, down river from the original powder yards, commenced operation in May 1839.
 The new yard significantly increased DuPont's production capacity.

-Image: Painting of the Lower Yard by Pierre Gentieu, 1879.
+Image: Crayon sketch of the Lower Powder Yard by Pierre Gentieu, 1878.

 With the increased demand for powder in the wake of the Gold Rush, DuPont established an agency for powder sales in California.

 This was DuPont's first major agency on the West Coast.